Becoming Shepard: A Cosplay Story

 It was such a thrill, I wanted more, but I wanted to be someone more recognizable.
 Still short on funds, I kept up the theme of closet cosplay.

 It wasn't long, before the cons I went to started featuring people who played the characters I love.
 I needed to suit up for them.
 On a budget, I got the Ninjetti suit.

 I wasn't satisfied, as much as I love the OG Power Ranger movie, I wanted the morph suit and I wanted it to look good.
 I spent many days doing overtime to grab this bad boy.

 I'm never trying to spend that much money on a costume again.
 I really need to learn how to sew.
 Thankfully a lot of my current cosplays are back to being from the closet, but there's been one cosplay that I've always wanted to do ever since I played the game.
 That cosplay is, Commander Shepard, from the Mass Effect trilogy.
 I searched online and whoa buddy the price tag was well out of my range.
 The price of my PR suit was hefty, but thankfully I could order it in pieces.
 I saw no options for that with this.
 What was LARPer to do?
 After staring at the pictures, I noticed, the material seemed rather easy to acquire.
 I could just make my own, There was no sewing involved, just glue.
 I'm good with glue.

-Let it be know that making your own cosplay is a lot of work, I will never shame someone for buying to Cosplays.
-Not everyone has the time or patients to coswork.
+Let it be known that making your own cosplay is a lot of work, I will never shame someone for buying Cosplays.
+Not everyone has the time or patience to coswork.
 Even with no sewing required, EVA foam crafting is a lot to handle and I saw how much detail went into those N7 armor suits.
 So I tried something small with the foam first.